edwardcrompton/ox_geovariation/README.md

 the possible geo variations and load them into an array that can be accessed with javascript.
 In the case of the Call to Action, this is done in GeoVariations::initialiseCtaLinks.
-The array is keyed by country code and contains 'href' and 'content' keys with contain the call to action link url and title.
+The array is keyed by country code and contains 'href' and 'content' keys which contain the call to action link url and title.
 This array is stored in drupalSettings.affiliateCTALinks[] so that it is available in javascript.